Step 5: Test Configuration #

 load = context.get_param("load_percent")

-logger.measure("output_voltage", dmm.measure_voltage())
+measure("output_voltage", dmm.measure_voltage())

 Accessing Vector Parameters via Context #

-def test_sweep(context, psu, dmm, logger):
+def test_sweep(context, psu, dmm, measure):

-# Get required parameter (raises if missing)
+# Get a parameter (returns None if not set)

 vin = context.get_param("input_voltage")

-# Get optional parameter with default
+# Get a parameter with a fallback default

 load = context.get_param("load_percent", 0)